cipherstash/cipherstash-dynamodb/README.md

 stash datasets config upload --file dataset.yml --client-id $CS_CLIENT_ID --client-key $CS_CLIENT_KEY
 ```

-## Usage
+## Using CipherStash for DynamoDB

-To use CipherStash for DynamoDB, you must first create a table in DynamoDB.
+First, create a table in DynamoDB.
-The table must have a at least partition key, sort key, and term field - all of type String.
+The table must have at least a partition key, a sort key, and a term field - all of type String.

 CipherStash for DynamoDB also expects a Global Secondary Index called "TermIndex" to exist if you want to
 search and query against records.
 This index should project all fields and have a key schema